 Although Queen Margherita is credited with the very first, delivery didn’t become popular until after World War II in 1945.
 Many U.S. soldiers, back on homeland, craved food they had eaten abroad, pizza included!
 However, as expected, many soldiers did not have access to a pizzeria in their cities.
 This is where New York City style pizza (and the best style in our opinion) stepped in and stepped up.
 Pizzerias in New York City started offering “order to take home” pizzas and not long after, Los Angeles took this idea a step further by offering free pizza deliveries with their pizza orders (don’t ya wish free delivery was still the standard?).
 With the combined pizza delivery option from both small and large pizzerias, the pizza delivery revolution began.

 Now the official start date that is considered to be the modern fast food delivery era is 1960.
 This is also when most Americans had or could afford 2 vehicles, hence a great opportunity for the modern pizza delivery system.
 Because of this new “norm”, fast food restaurants and even sit down restaurants started offering delivery services.
-Since the competition was so intense, pizza places started offering a “30-minutes or less” delivery guarantee, skyrocketing pizza delivery popularity.
-However, the guarantee that your pizza will be delivered in 30 minutes or less, otherwise it would be free, completely faded away by the early 1990s.
+Since the competition was so intense, pizza places that deliver started offering a “30-minutes or less” delivery guarantee, skyrocketing pizza delivery popularity.
+However, the guarantee that your pizza will be delivered in 30 minutes or less, otherwise it would be free, completely faded away by the early 1990s due to too many car accidents and the lawsuits that ensued.

 Get Empire Slice House Pizza Delivered

-Now that you’ve read Empire’s brief history of delivery, there’s no better excuse than now to order your very own pizza from Empire Slice House.
-Check out our website for the full online menu, to find a location closest to you for efficient delivery, order a pizza online, and more.
-You could even try Queen Margherita’s favorite slice made by yours truly.
+Now that you’ve read the brief history of pizza delivery, there’s no better excuse than now to order your very own pizza from Empire Slice House.
+Check out our website for the full online menu, to find a pizza place location closest to you for efficient pizza delivery, order a pizza online, and more.
+You could even try Queen Margherita’s favorite pizza slice made by yours truly.
 Not particularly craving pizza right now?
 No worries!
 We also have delicious salads, meatballs, dessert, and craft beer.
 Not here for our food?
-Check out the about us page, our employment opportunities, our gallery, and all things Empire.
-We look forward to eating a slice of pizza with you!
-See you soon.
+Check out the about us page, our employment opportunities, or our gallery for all things Empire.
+We look forward to eating a slice of pizza with you at one of our pizza shops!
+See you at our pizza place soon.